 It’s human nature to be selfish and boastful now and then, but true narcissists take it to an extreme.
-They don’t just have extra self-confidence, they don’t value others’ feelings or ideas and ignore others’ needs.
+They also don’t value others’ feelings or ideas and ignore others’ needs.

-But there’s a difference between being self-absorbed, often called a narcissist, and having narcissistic personality disorder, which is a mental illness.
+But there’s a difference between being self-absorbed -- often called a narcissist -- and having narcissistic personality disorder.
+NDP is a mental illness.

 The word comes from a Greek myth in which a handsome young man named Narcissus sees his own reflection in a pool of water and falls in love with it.

-Think about himself most of the time and talk about himself a lot
+Think about themself most of the time and talk about themself a lot